kudobuilder/kudo/keps/0008-framework-testing.md

 ## Risks and Mitigations

 * Perhaps the most important consideration when building any testing pipeline is ensuring that developer velocity is not impacted.
 This is especially important for KUDO, since the developer experience for Framework developers is critical to the success of the project.
-To mitigate this, we need to optimize the runtime of the tests and pull request flow.
+To mitigate this, we need to optimize the runtime of the test suites and pull request flow.
 Framework contributions should only run tests for the Frameworks that are affected by the pull request.
 Tests should have a fixed upper time limit to prevent any new tests from causing excessive delays.
 Tests fail early.
 * If the test harness is not designed well, contributions to the project become very difficult or the harness does not get adopted by developers.
 We provide a minimal, declarative format for authoring tests to encourage adoption and provide simple ways to execute the tests to ensure that it is easy to get started.
-* The test harness is not valuable if no tests are written.
-This means Framework developers need to write tests!
-We encourage test authoring by writing good documentation, integrating the test harness into the CI/CD pipeline, and potentially enacting policies around testing for official Frameworks.
+* The test harness is not valuable if no test cases are written.
+This means Framework developers need to write test cases!
+We encourage test case authoring by writing good documentation, integrating the test harness into the CI/CD pipeline, and potentially enacting policies around testing for official Frameworks.
 We can also advocate for testing via blogs and interactions with Framework developers.
 * As we take a declarative approach to testing, it's important to ensure that the abstractions built are not leaky.
 Leaky abstractions lead to greater complexity and make the test suite hard to use.
 We decrease this risk by narrowing the scope to focus on the state of Kubernetes objects in the Kubernetes API, refering to prior work (see [Alternatives](#Alternatives)), and building a minimal solution.
 We also will write tests for existing Frameworks and work with authors of new Frameworks to ensure that the solution is generally useful.

 ## Proposal

-Tests will be authored by defining Kubernetes objects to apply and Kubernetes state to wait for.
-Each test will run in its own namespace (tests can run concurrently), within each test, test cases run sequentially.
+Test cases will be authored by defining Kubernetes objects to apply and Kubernetes state to wait for.
+Each test case will run in its own namespace (test cases can run concurrently), within each test case, test steps run sequentially.
 This allows test authors to model state transitions of Frameworks as different configurations are applied.

 ### Definitions

-* `Test case`: a set of manifests to apply and the expected state.
-Test cases run sequentially within a Test.
-* `Assertion`: the expected state of a test case.
-* `Test`: a complete acceptance test, consisting of multiple test cases.
-Tests run concurrently to each other.
 * `Framework`: A KUDO Framework.
-* `Harness`: the tool that runs the tests.
+* `Test Harness`: the tool that runs a test suite.
+* `Test Suite`: a collection of test cases.
+* `Test Case`: a single, self contained test - can be run in parallel to other test cases.
+* `Test Step`: a portion of a test case indicating a state to apply and expect, dependent on all previous test steps in the test case being successful.
+* `Assertion`: the expected state of a test step.

 ### Running the tests

-Tests will be invoked via a CLI tool that runs the tests against the current Kubernetes context.
-It will be packaged with the default set of tests from the KUDO Frameworks repository using go-bindata, with the ability to provide alternative directories containing tests to use.
+Tests will be invoked via a CLI tool that runs the test suite against the current Kubernetes context.
+It will be packaged with the default set of test suites from the KUDO Frameworks repository using go-bindata, with the ability to provide alternative directories containing tests to use.

-The tool will enumerate each test (group of test cases) and run them concurrently in batches.
-Each test will run in its own namespace (care must be taken that cluster-level resources do not collide with other tests [???
-TODO: solvable?]) which will be deleted after the test has been completed.
+The tool will enumerate each test case (group of test steps) and run them concurrently in batches.
+Each test case will run in its own namespace (care must be taken that cluster-level resources do not collide with other test cases [???
+TODO: solvable?]) which will be deleted after the test case has been completed.

-Each test consists of a directory containing test cases and their expected results ("assertions").
-The test cases within a test are run sequentially, waiting for the assertions to be true, a timeout to pass, or a failure condition to be met.
+Each test case consists of a directory containing test steps and their expected results ("assertions").
+The test steps within a test case are run sequentially, waiting for the assertions to be true, a timeout to pass, or a failure condition to be met.

-Once all of the test cases in a test have run, a report for the test is generated and all of its resources are deleted.
+Once all of the test steps in a test case have run, a report for the test case is generated and all of its resources are deleted.

-The test harness can also be run in a unit testing mode, where it spins up a dummy Kubernetes API server and runs any tests marked as unit tests.
+The test harness can also be run in a unit testing mode, where it spins up a dummy Kubernetes API server and runs any test cases marked as unit tests.

-### Directory structure
+### Test suite directory structure

-Tests are defined in an easy to understand directory structure:
+Test suites are defined in an easy to understand directory structure:

-* `tests/`: a top-level test directory for all of the tests, this will typically sit in the same directory as the Framework.
+* `tests/`: a top-level directory for all of the test cases, this will typically sit in the same directory as the Framework.
-* `tests/$test_name/`: each individual test gets its own directory that contains the objects to create and the expected objects.
-Files in the test directory are evaluated in alphabetical order: the first file is run, the test harness waits for the expected result to be true (or fail) and then does the same with the next test case.
+* `tests/$test_case_name/`: each individual test case gets its own directory that contains the test steps.
+Files in the test case directory are evaluated in alphabetical order: the first file is run, the test harness waits for the expected result to be true (or fail) and then does the same with the next test step.
-* `tests/$test_name/$index-$test_case.yaml`: a test case called `$test_case` with index `$index`, since it is the first index it gets applied first.
+* `tests/$test_case_name/$index-$test_step.yaml`: a test step called `$test_step` with index `$index`, since it is the first index it gets applied first.

 ```
 apiVersion: v1